Skip to main content

 Quick Verdict: Genki vs Heymondo

-Choose Genki if: You are a long-term nomad or expat who wants comprehensive health insurance — not just emergency coverage.
+Choose Genki if: You’re a long-term nomad or expat who wants full health insurance — not just emergency coverage.
 You need routine doctor visits, preventive care, mental health support, and dental basics covered.
 You prefer a monthly subscription with no fixed return date and are willing to pay more for substantially broader health protection.

 Full Side-by-Side Comparison